sematext/docs/docs/logs/index-events-via-elasticsearch-api.md

-title: Index events via Elasticsearch API
+title: Index Events via Elasticsearch API
 description: Sending, custom & default mapping, and indexing log events using Elasticsearch API.
 Use other applications such as Logstash, Apache Flume, Fluentd Plugin to send log events and search for logs using UI.

 ## The Essentials